ThirdEyeSqueegee/Squeegeepunk/INSTALLATION.md

 2. Launch Wabbajack and go to "Browse Modlists"
 3. Click the download button for Squeegeepunk
 4. Click the run button
-5. Set the installation directory to something like `D:\Squeegeepunk`, again, away from your Cyberpunk 2077 installation and outside of any protected folders
+5. Set the installation directory to something like `D:\Squeegeepunk`, again, away from your Cyberpunk 2077 installation and outside of any protected folders.
+Make sure that the installation directory is on the same drive as Cyberpunk 2077.
 6. Click the run button and wait for Wabbajack to complete the installation process

 # Post-installation